Convergence Analysis of Alternating Projection Method for Nonconvex Sets: Introduction

-In case there exist more than one choice for $\vx_{k+1}$ (or $\vy_{k+1}$) in \eqref{eq:apm}, we pick any of them.
-The alternating projection method for solving \eqref{eq:min x-y} is depicted in Algorithm \ref{alg:APM}.

-Alternating projections has been widely utilized for solving practical problems provided an efficient way for solving \eqref{eq:apm} (i.e., the orthogonal projection onto the sets $\setX$ and $\setY$).
-Compared with gradient-based local search algorithms (such as gradient descent), the alternating projection method is step-size free and has faster \emph{empirical} convergence speed.
+Alternating projection method has been widely utilized for solving practical problems provided an efficient way for solving \eqref{eq:apm}.
+Compared with gradient-based local search algorithms (such as {projected gradient descent}), the alternating projection method is step-size free and has faster \emph{empirical} convergence speed.
 Choosing an appropriate step-size is one of the major challenges in gradient-based optimization algorithms.
-It is easy to implement alternating projection method for many practical applications due to the fact that there is no need to tune the step-size and we only require to solve \eqref{eq:apm} which admits a closed-form solution (i.e., the orthogonal projection onto the sets $\setX$ and $\setY$) for many cases.
-Typical applications include \emph{system feasibility problem} where alternating projection method has been successfully employed for solving linear and nonlinear system of equations; see \cite{tanabe1971projection, scolnik2008incomplete,iusem1986convergence}.
+It is easy to implement alternating projection method for many practical applications due to the fact that there is no need to tune the step-size and we only require to solve \eqref{eq:apm} which admits a closed-form solution for many cases.

 Alternating projection has been widely applied for \emph{convex feasibility problem}; see \cite{bauschke1996projection} for a comprehensive view.
 In the area of \emph{image restoration}, Youla et al. \cite{youla1982image} estimated the image from its incomplete observation by recursively computing projections onto closed convex sets and provided theoretical convergence analysis if the underlying ground truth image lies in the intersection of these convex sets; this was further extended in \cite{combettes1997convex} where the revised alternating projection method allows parallel computing and inexact projection at each step.
 In \emph{signal processing and inverse problem}, Bauschke et al. \cite{bauschke2002phase} formulated the classical phase retrieval problem into the minimum Euclidean distance framework \eqref{eq:min x-y}, and Byrne \cite{byrne2003unified} presented a unified treatment for many iterative algorithms in signal processing and inverse problem via an alternating projection perspective.
-We refer the readers to \cite{escalante2011alternating} and the references therein for many other applications involving alternating projections.
+We refer the readers to \cite{escalante2011alternating} and the references therein for many other applications involving alternating projection method.